Pražský Krysařík: History

-The popularity of the Prague Ratter started to decline in the 19th century when the Miniature Pinscher became more fashionable.
+The popularity of the Pražský Krysařík started to decline in the 19th century when the Miniature Pinscher became more fashionable.
 The breed went through a renaissance in the 1980s as Czechs and Slovaks started to breed them again.
 The first stage of the revival of the breed and the compilation of stud books began at the end of the 19th century under the leadership of dog breeders T. Rotter and O. Karlik.
-Two World Wars and the period of the communist regime on the territory of the Czech Republic nullified the results of their efforts, the stud books were lost.
+Two World Wars and the period of the communist regime in Czechoslovakia nullified the results of their efforts, the stud books were lost.

-Modern Prague krysariks trace their history since the 70s of the XX century, the key role in the revival of the breed was played by the canine scientists Jan Findejs, Rudolf Šiler, (1909-1997).
-In 1980, the first Prague Ratter was registered in the studbook.
+Modern Pražský Krysaříks trace their history since the 70s of the XX century, the key role in the revival of the breed was played by the canine scientists Jan Findejs, Rudolf Šiler, (1909-1997).
+In 1980, the first Pražský Krysařík was registered in the studbook.

 Until the end of the 20th century, the breed existed and developed exclusively within the borders of the Czech Republic and Slovakia.
-By the second decade of the 21st century, several hundred Prague krysariks live outside the Czech Republic.
+By the second decade of the 21st century, several hundred Pražský Krysaříks live outside the Czech Republic.
 Breed clubs have been established in several countries.
-In addition to the countries of Western Europe and Scandinavia, Prague ratters live in Russia, USA and Japan.
-There is a small number of ratters in Ukraine, Kazakhstan and Italy.
+In addition to the countries of Western Europe and Scandinavia, Pražský Krysaříks live in Russia, USA, Australia, and Japan.
+There is a small number of krysaříks in Ukraine, Kazakhstan and Italy.

 In 2019, it became an FCI acknowledged breed.
-There are only about 6,000 Prague Ratters registered in the world and they usually only have 1-3 puppies per year.
+There are only about 6,000 Pražský Krysaříks registered in the world and they usually only have 1-3 puppies per year.
 They are nevertheless presented at shows in the Czech Republic, Slovakia, and Scandinavia.

 Health

-It is believed that the Prague Ratter is one of the dog breeds that do not have significant health problems.
+It is believed that the Pražský Krysařík is one of the dog breeds that do not have significant health problems.
 However, they can be prone to: